Tenants’ rights guide: Breaking a lease

 There are situations in which you may be able to move out before your lease is up without penalty in Pennsylvania.
 Most of them, Garland says, come down to a landlord having “done something to break the lease themselves,” such as refusing to fix serious issues with your apartment, like a broken furnace during winter.

 There are other exceptions, too.
-If you’re an active military service member, federal law allows you to terminate your lease early if necessary.
+If you’re an active military service member, federal law allows you to terminate your lease early if necessary due to being relocated for deployment or change of station.

 Philadelphia also has protections if you’re a victim of domestic violence or sexual assault and you need to end your lease early to stay safe.
 According to the Fair Housing Commission’s website, if you’re in that situation, you “can terminate [your] lease at any time without penalty.”
 For help, Garland recommends contacting the Philly Tenant Hotline at 267-443-2500.

-There are few other reasons that you can get out of a lease without penalty in Pennsylvania.
-So if you buy a house, move in with a partner, or have to relocate for work or school, you probably don’t have legal protection that will let you out of your lease.
+On the flipside, there are reasons to break a lease that don’t come with any legal protections to get out of it without penalty, like if you buy a house, move in with a partner, or have to relocate for work or school.

-One important note: There are, currently, no protections in place that allow tenants to break their lease due to the impacts of the coronavirus pandemic (though some rental assistance programs are available).
+One important note: There are, currently, no protections in place that allow tenants to break their lease due to the impacts of the coronavirus pandemic.

 “There aren’t really any protections that will help support tenants who need to get out of their leases for financial reasons right now,” Garland says.